ssj71/kboard-editor/README.md

 kboard.reset() # resets the current configuration to the default values
 ```

-After each action the current configuration is shown such as:
+After each action the configuration is sent to the kboard and is shown such as:
-Current KBoard Configuration:

 ```
+Configuration to send to KBoard:

  Channel:                       0
  Pressure CC:                   1
  Pressure sends Chan.
 Pressure: No